These 9 simple tips can help you get better stormwater samples.

 Last thing, remember your stormwater BMPs.
 They are designed to ensure that your site is neat, clean, and orderly, and reduces or eliminates pollutants in stormwater.
 Without them, you can take the best sample in the world, but it'll probably still fail.
 Conversely, a bad sample from a great site is still going to produce bad results.
 It's really a 2-part process for sample success: BMPs + good sampling technique = good sample results.

 Taking good stormwater samples is not impossible, and is within your grasp.
-Just know what you're doing (get training if not), know where, when and how to sample, use the right equipment and keep it clean, know how to handle your samples after you've taken them, and it's really not that difficult.
-For additional help with stormwater sampling or stormwater training, click here to contact us or call us at 609-693-8301 today.
+Just know what you're doing (get training if not), know where, when, and how to sample, use the right equipment and keep it clean, know how to handle your samples after you've taken them, and it's really not that difficult.